TheAmitDubey/technical-interviews/README.md

-# Technical-Interviews
+# Technical-Interviews FAANG
-This is a repository for contained the optimal solution for the problem asked by different companies in the technical interviews
+This is a repository contained the most optimal solution for the various problems asked by different companies in the technical interviews.